CANCELLED DUE TO THE WAR, the cannes 1939 film festival will TAKe PLACE IN ORLÉANS, in NOVEMBER 2019

-80 years after its cancellation, the first Cannes Festival that was supposed to take place in 1939 in Cannes, will become a reality again in Orléans, the city of Jean Zay.
+The first Cannes Festival that was supposed to take place in 1939 in Cannes, will become a reality in Orléans, the city of Jean Zay, 80 years after its cancellation.
 It’s time to give thanks to the paternity of what would become a major element of world cinema.

 Short Biography of Jean Zay

 Very early, Jean became a gifted reporter with excellent writing and oral skills and a great sense of justice.
 He finished his law studies and became a successful lawyer, known for his blunt and brilliant rhetoric.
 He soon pursued a political career, becoming in 1935 the youngest ever Minister of Culture and Education, Fine Arts, Youth and Sports.
-In 1937 Jean Zay reorganizes the whole French film industry in order to make its structure from stable and save it from bankrupcy.
-In 1938, in order to compete with the Mostra of Venice, he decides to establish the international film festival of “the free nations” in Cannes.
+In 1937 Jean Zay reorganizes the whole French film industry that helped to stabilise it and save it from imminent bankrupcy.
+In 1938 he decides to establish the international film festival of “the free nations” in Cannes, that was to become the main competitor to the Mostra in Venise.
 Thanks to his ambition and tenacity, but also his open and friendly character, the impossible became possible and all was in place on time for the first international film festival in France in Cannes.

 Historical Background for the Festival

-After the organizational work done under a great time pressure, about thirty films were selected. from the United States, France, Great Britain, the USSR, Czechoslovakia, Belgium, Sweden, the Netherlands and Poland.
+After the organizational work done under a great time pressure, about thirty films from the following countries were selected: United States, France, Great Britain, the USSR, Czechoslovakia, Belgium, Sweden, the Netherlands and Poland.

-On August 6, 1939, the train arrived to Cannes train station bringing the inventor of the cinematographer himself, Louis Lumière, honorary president.
+On August 6, 1939, the train arrived to Cannes train station bringing the inventor of the cinematographer himself, Louis Lumière, who was to become the honorary president of the festival.
 The Grand Hotel, the Palm Beach and the municipal casino were mobilised; the poster was ready.
-Gary Cooper, Tyrone Power, Norma Shearer, George Raft, Cary Grant, James Cagney, Spencer Tracy, Barbara Stanwick, are announced guests off the Croisette aboard a liner chartered by Metro-Goldwyn-Mayer: Hollywood has sent no less than seventeen films.
+Gary Cooper, Tyrone Power, Norma Shearer, George Raft, Gary Grant, James Cagney, Spencer Tracy, Barbara Stanwick, are announced guests off the Croisette aboard a liner chartered by Metro-Goldwyn-Mayer with Hollywood sending no less than seventeen films.

-Thanks to Jean Zay, president of the event and his initiative, the Cannes Film Festival THE film festival of the “free world” was about to start… until the entry of the German troops in Poland on September 1st, 1939 brutally interrupting the final preparations.
+Thanks to Jean Zay’s initiative, the Cannes Film Festival, THE film festival of the “free nations” was about to start… until the entry of the German troops in Poland on September 1st, 1939 brutally interrupting the final preparations.
 Ultimately, the festival would not take place.

-The poster of the 1939 festival by the painter Jean-Gabriel Domergue.
+The poster from the 1939 festival by the painter Jean-Gabriel Domergue.

 © Cinémathèque française collection.